bhuman/VideoAnalysis/README.md

 labeled the ball and all players including their jersey colors and their jersey numbers in 5000 images.
 These 35000 labeled images could then be used by the teams to develop software that is helpful in automatically analyzing games based on video recordings.
-This is B-Human's contribution to this challenge.
+This app is based on B-Human's original contribution to this challenge.

+In 2023, the development has also been partially funded by the RoboCup Federation through the RCF Project Support 2023.

 ![](doc/app.jpg)
 *The application showing the video of a half not in the training set with the